 Parallel operation of transformers

-The need for operation of two or more transformers in parallel often arises due to:
+The need to operate two or more transformers in parallel may be required when:

 Total power (kVA)

 The total power (kVA) available when two or more transformers are connected in parallel, is equal to the sum of the individual transformer’s ratings.

 Transformers of equal power rating will each provide a load equal to the total load provided to the installation, divided by the number of transformers working in parallel.

 Transformers of unequal power ratings will share the load in proportion to their ratings, providing that their voltage ratios and their short circuit impedances are identical.

 The following conditions for the connection of power transformers in parallel are required:

 It is preferred to connect in parallel transformers having the same characteristics: